ResourcesFunding call for proposals

 Apply now and submit a concept note by 25 November 2022.
 Please also share this email with relevant partners.

-Joint SDG Fund
+Joint SDG Fund Completed

 This call supports a new generation of transformative, government-led, integrated initiatives that leverage the best expertise and resources to address complex issues and speed up SDG attainment.
 The focus is on strengthening resilience and ending the vulnerabilities of small island developing states (SIDS), and the overall funding envelope is $30 million US dollars.
 All SIDS countries are eligible to receive funding.